-Please join us on this book tour for discussions about how corporatization has undermined public services in Canada and what we can do promote social justice, human rights and democracy.
+Please join Emma Lui, Water Campaigner for the Council of Canadians, on this book tour for discussions about how corporatization has undermined public services in Canada and what we can do promote social justice, human rights and democracy.

 Where: Picton Town Hall, 2 Ross St. in Picton (the old Firehall) (Map)